anchpop/wise_mans_haskell/book.md

 !indent(!include(haskelltests/should_compile/benchPressJudger.hs))
     ```

     You might notice something looks strange about our type signature - what's that `(Ord a, Fractional a)`?
-It means whatever type `a` is has to be a member of `Ord` (so that we can see if it's larger or smaller than stuff), and `Fractional` (so we can use it with fractional numbers when converting pounds into kilograms).
+It means whatever type `a` is has to be an intance of `Ord` (so that we can see if it's larger or smaller than stuff), and `Fractional` (so we can use it with fractional numbers when converting pounds into kilograms).
 Not all fractional numbers have to be orderable, that's why we needed to have the `Ord` constraint as well!sidenote(To avoid this in your own code, there are some specialized typeclasses such as `RealFloat`, but `(Ord a, Fractional a)` is perfectly readable even if it feels somewhat silly.).

     Also, pattern matching works almost anywhere you see a `=` sign.
 So this would have worked, too, if we were very interested in terseness: